Chapter 7:

 So this is what it takes...

 To be noticed.
-To be unforgettable.
+To be special.

-So this was attention
+So this was attention.

 I bit my lip.
 If that gyaru could bend the whole school with a walk and a look, then… why not me?